Mafalda-SFU/Mafalda-SFU.github.io/docs/_pages/chronology.md

 ## Roadmap

 All dates are estimated and can suffer of variations.
-If you are interested on any of the future roadmap topics, contact us to discuss for commercial services.
+If you are interested on any of the future roadmap topics, [contact us](/contact) to discuss for commercial services.

-### Stage 7: Mafalda Monitor: network monitorization (October 2025 - January 2026)
+### Stage 7: Mafalda Monitor: network monitor (October 2025 - January 2026)

 Tool to monitor in real time the usage and capacity of all servers and clients in the network: CPU usage of `Worker`s, number of `Router`s and `Transport`s...